printers-for-people/catboat/docs/G-Codes.md

 For further details on the above commands see the [RepRap G-Code documentation](http://reprap.org/wiki/G-code).

-Klipper's goal is to support the G-Code commands produced by common 3rd party software (eg, OctoPrint, Printrun, Slic3r, Cura, etc.) in their standard configurations.
+Kalico's goal is to support the G-Code commands produced by common 3rd party software (eg, OctoPrint, Printrun, Slic3r, Cura, etc.) in their standard configurations.
 It is not a goal to support every possible G-Code command.
-Instead, Klipper prefers human readable ["extended G-Code commands"](#additional-commands).
-Similarly, the G-Code terminal output is only intended to be human readable - see the [API Server document](API_Server.md) if controlling Klipper from external software.
+Instead, Kalico prefers human readable ["extended G-Code commands"](#additional-commands).
+Similarly, the G-Code terminal output is only intended to be human readable - see the [API Server document](API_Server.md) if controlling Kalico from external software.

 If one requires a less common G-Code command then it may be possible